-SLIDE 2 - TCCC ROLES Tactical Combat Casualty Care is broken up into 4 roles of care.
-The most basic is taught to All Service Members (ASM), which is the absolute basics of hemorrhage control and to recognize more serious problems.
+SLIDE 2 - TCCC ROLES Tactical Combat Casualty Care is broken up into four roles of care.
+The most basic is taught to All Service Members (ASM), which is designed to instruct in the absolute basics of hemorrhage control and to recognize more serious injuries.
 You are in the Combat Lifesaver (CLS) role.
 This teaches you more advanced care to treat the most common causes of death on the battlefield, and to recognize, prevent, and communicate with medical personnel the life-threatening complications of these injuries.

-The Combat Medic/Corpsman role has much more advanced and invasive care requiring significantly more medical knowledge and skills.
-Finally, the last role is for combat paramedics and advanced providers, to provide the most sophisticated care to keep our wounded warriors alive and get them to definitive care.
-Your role as a combat lifesaver is to treat the most common causes of death on the battlefield, which are massive hemorrhage and airway/respiratory problems.
-In addition, you are given the skills to prevent complications and treat other associated but not immediately life-threatening injuries.
+The Combat Medic/Corpsman (CMC) role includes much more advanced and invasive care requiring significantly more medical knowledge and skills.
+Finally, the last role, Combat Paramedic/Provider (CPP) is for Combat paramedics and advanced providers, to provide the most sophisticated care to keep our wounded warriors alive and get them to definitive care.
+Your role as a CLS is to treat the most common causes of death on the battlefield, which are massive hemorrhage and airway/respiratory problems.
+Also, you are given the skills to prevent complications and treat other associated but not immediately life-threatening injuries.
 COMBAT LIFESAVER TACTICAL COMBAT CASUALTY CARE (TCCC)